usaid-cs/yesterday-i-learned/random.md

 1. [Natural and artificial flavours can be the same compounds.](http://www.seriouseats.com/2014/04/what-is-the-difference-between-natural-and-artificial-flavors.html)
 1. Many cults are self-sufficient so members don't ever have to leave.
 1. ["The nice thing about IKEA is that you pretty much get what you pay for."](https://www.quora.com/How-easily-does-IKEA-furniture-fall-apart)
-1. If you are given 2+ choices instead of 1, [your expectation of the one you choose will go up](https://www.ted.com/talks/barry_schwartz_on_the_paradox_of_choice) (which means you will be less happy with it, even though you were given the choice to pick it).
-The take away is: choice isn't always good, and if you suck at cooking, don't ask your wife what she wants to eat.
-1. Why isn't "boxing" "boxxing"?
 1. ["Trust but verify"](https://en.wikipedia.org/wiki/Trust,_but_verify) is a Russian quote.
 1. [2.5% of the US workforce are professional software developers](https://en.wikipedia.org/wiki/Software_engineering_demographics).
 There are 21 million software developers in the world.
 1. Bob Ross [painted rocks like nothing](https://www.reddit.com/r/interestingasfuck/comments/682pif/bob_ross_effortlessly_painting_rocks/).